Welcome to Pitner Elementary

 CCSD Bus Routes for the 2014-2015 school year

-are now available on the CCSD Website.
-Runs and maps will
+are available on the CCSD Website.
+The link is located on

 During the months of August and September if the temperatures

 reach 90 degrees or higher students may bring water in

 containers with a screw on lid to drink on the bus.

 If you have any questions, please contact the Transportation